sikaeducation/curriculum/201/standards/add-interactivity/topics/dom-query-selectors/README.md

 ## `document.querySelector`

-To read a DOM element, you can use the `document.querySelector()` method.
-You can pass in any valid CSS selector, and it will return the first element that matches.
+To read a DOM element, use the `document.querySelector()` method.
+Pass in any valid CSS selector and it will return the first element that matches:

 ```html
 <article id="feature">